geocomPP/sdvwR/chapter.md

 in Section 3 the importance of these cannot be understated and are the difference between a stunning graphic and an impenetrable mess.

-![Iconic plot of Facebook freindship networks worldwide, by Paul Butler](figure/butler_facebook_2.jpg)
+![Iconic plot of Facebook friendship networks worldwide, by Paul Butler](figure/butler_facebook_2.jpg)

 The impact of the graphic was to inspire the R community to produce more